dieskim/TamagotchiESP32/README.md

 ## Game notes

 - To activate your pet, you have to configure the clock by pressing the middle button.
 Otherwise, your pet will not alive.
-- A long click on "back" button for 5 seconds, will reset memory back to egg state
+- A long click on "middle" button for 5 seconds, will reset memory back to egg state
+- A long click on "left" button for 5 seconds, will enter the deepsleep mode for 10 minutes